The Generation Game: 1978–1982: Larry Grayson era

 In the mid-1970s London Weekend Television recruited Forsyth to host The Big Night on Saturdays.
 Alan Boyd, producer of The Generation Game at the time, remembers that there were many proposals as to who should take over, with Bill Cotton having a brief discussion with his favoured choice, Cilla Black, who would not consider the move; other names mentioned included Jimmy Tarbuck and Kenneth Williams.
 However, he felt he did not want the new programme to be compared to Forsyth's Generation Game, so he cast Larry Grayson, with a new theme tune, which incorporated Grayson's "shut that door" catchphrase.
 There was also new scenery, and a new co-host, Isla St Clair.
 It worked, as The Big Night failed to beat The Generation Game in viewing figures and was off the air within three months.

 The show reached its peak under Grayson.
 It attracted an audience of 25 million on one occasion, when the 1979 ITV strike broke out.
 Grayson's apparent incompetence and inability to remember what was going on was carefully contrived.
 In 1980, a junior version was considered, to be titled The Younger Generation Game, with two young siblings of different ages in place of older contestants.
 It was not confirmed whether Grayson would have hosted this proposed spin-off version, and it was not commissioned.

 Cancellation

 By the early 1980s, The Generation Game was being beaten by LWT's Game for a Laugh.
 The show continued through to the end of 1981, but shortly after a highlights episode from the last series aired on 3 January 1982, Grayson decided to quit whilst the show was still popular.
-The BBC approached Jimmy Tarbuck to present the show, but he turned it down.
+The BBC approached Jimmy Tarbuck to present the show, but he turned it down, in favour of being offered Live From Her Majesty's on ITV.
 The series was later cancelled.